Resources for becoming a more sustainable musician/music lover

 Listen Sustainably

 House of Marley, and yes, it was founded by one of Bob Marley’s sons, creates audio devices out of recycled materials.
-These headphones, for example, are ” designed with FSC certified wood, recyclable aluminum, our eco-friendly REWIND™ fabric, durable stainless steel, and delivered in 100% recyclable packaging.”
+These headphones, for example, are ” designed with FSC certified wood, recyclable aluminum, our eco-friendly REWIND™ fabric, durable stainless steel, and delivered in 100% #recyclable packaging.” #equipment

 Dance Powered Club

-SWG3, a club in Glasgow powers it’s lights, sound system, air conditioning and heat, and other electric systems by using the body heat generated on the dance floor.
+SWG3 (Studio Warehouse Glasgow), a club in Glasgow, powers it’s lights, sound system, air conditioning and heat, and other electric systems by using the body heat generated on the dance floor. #sustainability

 dance-floor-gb6ff9c3be_1920